message/iata/SG.md

 More details can be found at <a href="https://www.moh.gov.sg/covid-19/faqs/faqs---border-measures-and-changes-to-stay-home-notice-requirements">https://www.moh.gov.sg/covid-19/faqs/faqs---border-measures-and-changes-to-stay-home-notice-requirements</a> .
 - This does not apply to:
 - passengers younger than 3 years;
-- passengers with a COVID-19 recovery certificate;
+- passengers with proof of recovery.
+More details can be found at <a href="https://www.moh.gov.sg/docs/librariesprovider5/default-document-library/mtf-21012022_annex-d.pdf">https://www.moh.gov.sg/docs/librariesprovider5/default-document-library/mtf-21012022_annex-d.pdf</a> ;
 - passengers with a letter of exemption issued by a Singapore Government Agency.
 3. Passengers are not allowed to transit.
 - This does not apply when traveling on airlines with transit routes approved by the Civil Aviation Authority of Singapore (CAAS).